kirill-grouchnikov/ephemeral/docs/theming/painters/highlight.md

 ## Ephemeral theming - highlight painters

 The highlight painter is used to paint special highlightable areas of application content.
-The choice of when to use the highlight painter vs the fill painter is left for the application side to decide.
+In Ephemeral, the highlight painter is using the same API as the [surface painter](surface.md).
+The choice of when to use the highlight painter vs the surface painter is left for the application side to decide.
 Some applications may decide to use different visuals for selected items in lists or grids, in which case they may opt to use the highlight painter.

-A highlight painter operates on:

-* Component dimensions (width and height)
-* Ephemeral [color scheme](../skins/colorschemes.md) to be used to compute the highlight fill colors

 In the next screenshot, Ephemeral highlight painter is used for the selected list item visuals: